-The assumed rates of mortality have been updated based a five-year experience study for the period ending 2013 adopted by the Board on May 13, 2014.
+The assumptions for investment return, price inflation, wage inflation, mortality, retirement and withdrawal have been updated to reflect the four-year experience study for the period ending July 1, 2017 adopted by the Board on May 18, 2018.

 The current asset valuation method was adopted for the July 1, 2007 valuation.